Pathophysiology of Myocarditis

 The pathophysiology of myocarditis remains a subject of research.
 Potential mechanisms that lead to myocardial injury include

 Myocardial inflammation can be diffuse or focal.
 Inflammation can extend into the pericardium causing myopericarditis.
 The extent of myocardial involvement and extension into adjacent pericardium can determine the type of symptoms.
 Diffuse involvement can lead to heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more , arrhythmias Overview of Arrhythmias The normal heart beats in a regular, coordinated way because electrical impulses generated and spread by myocytes with unique electrical properties trigger a sequence of organized myocardial... read more and sometimes sudden cardiac death Cardiac Arrest Cardiac arrest is the cessation of cardiac mechanical activity resulting in the absence of circulating blood flow.
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more , arrhythmias Overview of Arrhythmias The normal heart beats in a regular, coordinated way because electrical impulses generated and spread by myocytes with unique electrical properties trigger a sequence of organized myocardial... read more and sometimes sudden cardiac death Cardiac Arrest Cardiac arrest is the cessation of cardiac mechanical activity resulting in the absence of circulating blood flow.
 Cardiac arrest stops blood from flowing to vital organs, depriving them of... read more .
 Focal involvement is less likely to cause heart failure but can lead to arrhythmias and sudden cardiac death.
-Involvement of the pericardium leads to chest pain and other symptoms typical of pericarditis Symptoms and Signs Pericarditis is inflammation of the pericardium, often with fluid accumulation.
-Pericarditis may be caused by many disorders (eg, infection, myocardial infarction, trauma, tumors, metabolic... read more .
+Involvement of the pericardium leads to chest pain and other symptoms typical of pericarditis Symptoms and Signs Pericarditis is inflammation of the pericardium, often with fluid accumulation in the pericardial space.
+Pericarditis may be caused by many disorders (eg, infection, myocardial infarction, trauma... read more .
 Some patients remain asymptomatic whether myocardial involvement is focal or diffuse.

 Myocarditis may result from infectious or noninfectious causes.
-Many cases are idiopathic (see table Causes of Myocarditis Causes of Myocarditis Myocarditis is inflammation of the myocardium with necrosis of cardiac myocytes.
-Myocarditis may be caused by many disorders (eg, infection, cardiotoxins, drugs, and systemic disorders such... read more ).
+Many cases are idiopathic (see table Causes of Myocarditis Causes of Myocarditis ).

-Infectious myocarditis is most often viral in the US and other developed nations.
-The most common viral causes in the US are parvovirus B19 and human herpes virus 6 Overview of Herpesvirus Infections Eight types of herpesviruses infect humans (see Table: Herpesviruses That Infect Humans).
+Infectious myocarditis is most often viral in the US and other high income nations.
+The most common viral causes in the US are parvovirus B19 and human herpes virus 6 Overview of Herpesvirus Infections Eight types of herpesviruses infect humans ( see Table: Herpesviruses That Infect Humans).
 After initial infection, all herpesviruses remain latent within specific host cells and may subsequently... read more .
-In developing nations, infectious myocarditis is most often associated with rheumatic carditis Heart Rheumatic fever is a nonsuppurative, acute inflammatory complication of group A streptococcal pharyngeal infection, causing combinations of arthritis, carditis, subcutaneous nodules, erythema... read more , Chagas disease Chagas Disease Chagas disease is infection with Trypanosoma cruzi, transmitted by Triatominae bug bites or, less commonly, via ingestion of sugar cane juice or foods contaminated with infected Triatominae... read more , or AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more .
-Direct myocardial injury due to SARS-CoV-2 infection COVID-19 Coronaviruses are enveloped RNA viruses that cause respiratory illnesses of varying severity from the common cold to fatal pneumonia.
-Numerous coronaviruses, first discovered in domestic poultry... read more , with symptoms ranging from mild chest discomfort to fulminant myocarditis, is uncommon in patients with COVID-19, but the risk of myocarditis is 16 times higher in those with infection than in those not infected.
+In lower income nations, infectious myocarditis is most often associated with rheumatic carditis Heart Rheumatic fever is a nonsuppurative, acute inflammatory complication of group A streptococcal pharyngeal infection, causing combinations of arthritis, carditis, subcutaneous nodules, erythema... read more , Chagas disease Chagas Disease Chagas disease is infection with Trypanosoma cruzi, transmitted by Triatominae bug bites or, less commonly, via ingestion of sugar cane juice or foods contaminated with infected Triatominae... read more , or AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more .
+Direct myocardial injury due to SARS-CoV-2 infection COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Prevention is by vaccination and infection control precautions (eg, face masks, handwashing... read more , with symptoms ranging from mild chest discomfort to fulminant myocarditis, is uncommon in patients with COVID-19, but the risk of myocarditis is 16 times higher in those with infection than in those not infected.

 Giant cell myocarditis is a rare form of myocarditis with a fulminant course.
 The etiology is unclear but may include an autoimmune mechanism.
 Biopsy shows characteristic multinucleated giant cells.
 Patients with giant cell myocarditis present in cardiogenic shock and frequently have intractable ventricular arrhythmias or complete heart block.
 Giant cell myocarditis has a poor prognosis but is important to rule out in the setting of an otherwise healthy patient presenting in fulminant heart failure or with intractable arrhythmias because immunosuppressive therapy can help improve survival.